Health and Safety

 Alberta Health Care cards are issued by Alberta Health and Wellness.
 Applications can be found on the Alberta Health and Wellness website.

-How do I find out which doctor in Fort McMurray takes new patients?
+How do I find out which doctors in Wood Buffalo take new patients?

 The Primary Care Network (PCN) keeps an updated list of doctors accepting new patients.
-You can contact the PCN at (780) 788-1765.
-You can also watch the local newspaper for advertisements from Alberta Health Services announcing new physicians.
+You can contact the PCN at 780-788-1765.

 Where are walk-in clinics located?